FolsomsRevenge/hello-world/README.md

 # hello-world
 Getting started with GitHub

-These are edits to the Read me that I am making.
+These are edits to the read-me.md file that I am making.